floverfelt/floverfelt.github.io/_posts/2022-02-24-mass-effect-review.md

 This is a game dipping its toes in the water.
 It has a lot of strengths, but it's not confident enough with itself to bend the genre or player expectations in any fundamental way.
 As a result, you get a really great game that leaves you wanting just a bit more.

-Luckily, Mass Effect 2 delivers that in spades.
+Luckily, Mass Effect 2 delivers in spades.